Floquet-Thermalization via Instantons near Dynamical Freezing: Introduction

-In this work, we have also analyzed carefully the flow from the unstable prethermal fixed point to the thermal fixed point by combining powerful numerical and analytical techniques.
+In this work, we have also analyzed carefully the flow awayfrom the unstable prethermal fixed point by combining powerful numerical and analytical techniques.
 Interestingly, we find that the system flows via a sequence of ``fixed-points", where the intermediate evolution in fRG time shows characteristics of instanton-like events.
 The renormalized effective Hamiltonian in the vicinity of these intermediate fixed-points is approximately constant and the associated flow is exponentially slow in $\exp(-\Omega/J)$, where $J$ is the typical single-particle energy scale of the system.
 The transition between two fixed points occurs rapidly in a ``short" window of fRG time, which is on the order of $J^{-1}$.
 We associate these ``tunneling" type events as instantons (see Fig.~\ref{fig:Schematic}), which are fundamentally non-perturbative and lie beyond the reach of more conventional perturbative methods, which includes the Floquet-Dyson perturbation theory \cite{AHaldar2021} or the Floquet-Magnus expansion~\cite{AEckardt2015}, but are readily accessible via the flow formalism.
 These perturbative methods are expected to describe the flow from the bare Hamiltonian to the prethermal fixed point.
-In contrast, the instantons signal a departure from the prethermal fixed point and the breakdown of perturbative expansions, which ultimately captures the {\it universal} flow to the thermal fixed-point.
+In contrast, the instantons signal a departure from the prethermal fixed point and the breakdown of perturbative expansions, which ultimately must capture the {\it universal} flow to the thermal fixed-point.
+We note that capturing and diagnosing the full flow towards this ``latest" time thermalization for any appreciable system size is an exceedingly slow process, given the exponentially long timescales involved, and is therefore well beyond the scope of any numerical method.
+However, as we discuss below, our results associated with the sequence of instanton-like events suggest that the ultimate fate and fixed-point behavior is tied to this slow thermalization for drive frequencies that lie below a system-size dependent threshold.